iPopovS/Generating-questions-based-on-entities/README.md

 ---

-## Running the Workflow
+## Running the workflow

 The full pipeline is implemented as an **n8n** workflow (`workflow.json`).
-It reads dialogues from an Excel file, loops over each one, runs the Span Extractor → Style Generator → Judge pipeline, and writes results to an output Excel file.
+It reads dialogues from an Excel file, loops over each one, runs the Span Extractor, then Style Generator, then Judge pipeline, and writes results to an output Excel file.

 ### Prerequisites